mmcbride1/sysresources/README.md

 # Sysresources

 'sysresources' is a simple command line tool that prints the following system resources statistics to the screen: disk, ram, percent cpu used, system uptime and running processes.
 This tool is constructed for linux systems only.
-There is nothing too special about this gem, but it does organize the above information into one place and eliminates the need to run numerous system commands.
+There is nothing too special about this gem, but it does organize the above information into one place and eliminates the need to run numerous or chained system commands.
 ## Installation

 Add this line to your application's Gemfile: